-The first few weeks of the program will be dedicated to getting settled in your new Israeli environment.
-The orientation will include: the opening trip (Building a Community), city orientation to get to know your city of Petach Tikvah or Rishon LeZion, intensive Ulpan (Hebrew classes), group activities, Israel education days, some volunteering in the community and teacher training.
+The first few weeks of the program will be dedicated to getting settled into your new Israeli environment.
+The orientation will include an opening trip (Building a Community), city orientation to get to know the city you will be living in (Haifa, Rishon LeZion, Ashkelon or, Bat Yam) an intensive Ulpan (Hebrew classes), group activities, Israel education days, volunteering in the community and a teacher training course.

 The Israeli School Climate

-As with any cross cultural environment, the Israeli school experience may be quite different than what you have experienced in your country.
-Cultural differences may include the much less formal relationships between school staff and students, the loudness in Israeli classrooms, different disciplinary measures, the number of students walking around out of class, English teachers (and other school staff) without fluent English and more.
-Especially in low income areas, the challenges in the school might be greater than just the level of English the children are achieving.
+Just like most aspects of life in a foreign country, the Israeli school experience may be quite different than what you have experienced in your childhood.
+Cultural differences may include: less formal relationships between school staff and students, the loudness in Israeli classrooms, different approaches to discipline and classroom management, the number of students walking around out of class, English teachers (and other school staff) without fluent English and more.
+Many of the schools we partner with serve disadvantaged neighborhoods, with high populations of recent immigrants to Israel, and the barriers to academic success for those students are even higher.

-You will be working very closely with the main English teacher at your school, who will be in charge of your daily schedule and tasks; The ITF program coordinator will be in charge of your placement and will keep track of your integration in the school; and a pedagogical advisor will support you with ideas and methods for teaching your students.
+You will be working closely with the main English teacher at your school, who will be in charge of your daily schedule and tasks.
+The Masa ITF with Israel Experience Educational Coordinator will be in charge of your placement and will keep track of your integration in the school, and seminars throughout the year will give you the opportunity to learn from experts in the field of English education as well as your peers throughout the country.

 Masa provides a special training track for all Israel Teaching Fellows participants.
 The Talpiyot College of Education, a recognized academic institute, provides training for the fellows, which includes over 60 hours of training throughout the year.
 During the first month of the program, in order to prepare participants to enter schools, the training is more intensive and includes several days of theoretical classes and workshops, as well as observation days in which each participant gets a first glimpse into their prospective school.